Boost your audience engagement by getting your email marketing deliverability sorted

 Despite common misconception, double opt-in is not a requirement of email marketing, nor is it a requirement of GDPR.
 However, clean valid email information collected with user consent is part of the deal.

 90% of your audience will fill out their email address just fine.
 However, that 10% that don’t can badly impact on your email marketing deliverability.

 It’s a good idea to use email address verification as part of the signup.
 Ask the user to enter and then confirm their email.
 Use verification services such as kickbox to verify the email address data as part of the data collection process.
-That not only stop mis-spellings of email addresses such as email@example.com, it will stop the fake email addresses that folks us when signing up e.g. firstname.lastname@example.org.
+This not only stops mis-spellings of email addresses such as firstname.lastname@example.org, it will also stop the fake email addresses people use when signing up (half heartedly) e.g. email@example.com.

 6. Don’t Let Email Be Your Only Digital Communication Channel.

 Despite the fact we’re huge advocates for data-driven email marketing at Websand, we appreciate that it’s not the only digital channel you use for engaging with your customers.

 Allow your contacts to participate in your brand’s digital presence in a way that works for them.
 Communicating through email is a great way to share content, add value, and drive traffic to your website.
 But, it’s not the only way to get your message across.